arow-oss/goat-guardian/README.md

   want to provide access to it as a C library, so that it can be programmed from any programming language, including Python, Ruby, Java, etc.

+## Related Software

+There are a few existing programs that have a similar feature set to Goat
+Guardian: login-with, oauth2_proxy, and kong.
+This section compares them to Goat Guardian.

+### login-with

+[login-with](https://github.com/lipp/login-with) is similar to Goat Guardian.
+It acts as a "authentication microservice".
+It gives an easy way to implement authentication in a microservice architecture.

+Here are some differences with Goat Guardian:

+- Goat Guardian is meant to be used as a reverse-proxy server.
+It should sit in front of your normal web application.
+It abstracts away the need to worry about authentication in your application.
+However, login-with is just another microservice in your microservice-architecture.
+Your web application will need to handle the JWT that login-with produces.

+- login-with doesn't handle email-based login.
+Goat Guardian does.

+- login-with can't be run under http (instead of https) for testing.

+- The documentation for login-with is lacking.
+Manual testing is required to figure out exactly how login-with operates.
+If you find the documentation for Goat Guardian lacking in any regard, please open an issue or send a PR.

+- login-with can't be used programmatically in Haskell, Python, Ruby, Java, etc.

+### oauth2_proxy

+[oauth2_proxy](https://github.com/bitly/oauth2_proxy) is very similar to Goat Guardian.
+It acts as a reverse proxy in the same way as Goat Guardian.

+Here are some differences with Goat Guardian.

+- oauth2_proxy doesn't handle email-based registration and login.
+Goat Guardian does.

+- The documentation for oauth2_proxy is somewhat lacking.
+If you find the documentation for Goat Guardian lacking in any regard, please open an issue or send a PR.

+- oauth2_proxy only allows you to use one OAuth provider at a time.
+Goat Guardian allows you to use any that have been configured.

+- login-with can't be used programmatically in Haskell, Python, Ruby, Java, etc.

+### Kong

+[Kong](https://konghq.com/) is an API gateway.
+It acts as a reverse proxy in the same way as Goat Guardian, but it handles much more than just authentication.
+It also handles monitoring, logging, rate-limiting, etc.

+Here are some differences with Goat Guardian.

+- Kong is enterprise-ready and much more difficult to configure than Goat Guardian.

+- Kong doesn't really abstract away the need to handle authentication in your own web application.

 ## Maintainers

 - [Kadzuya Okamoto](https://github.com/arowM)